Free shipping for orders over 120,00 Lei

 When did the first tampons appear?

 “In 1945, The Journal of the American Medical Association published the first substantial research on tampons.
-Some of the new popular applicator pads were made of absorbent cotton, study author Robert L. Dickinson explained, while one was made of cotton threads and another of crepe paper bound with a mesh of threads.
-All had waterproof twine and "an insert easily placed at any depth using a cardboard tube".
-In Germany, around the same time, gynecologist Judith Esser-Mittag was developing a digital tampon (ie without an applicator) which would be called the OB tampon - and which would become massively popular in many parts of the world." writes Ashely Fetters, in The Tampon: A History
+Some of the new, popular applicator tampons were made of absorbent cotton, explained study author Robert L. Dickinson, while one was made of cotton yarn and another of crepe paper, bound with a mesh of yarn.
+All had a waterproof string thread and “an inserter that could be easily placed at any depth using a cardboard tube.”
+In Germany, around the same time, gynecologist Judith Esser-Mittag was developing a digital tampon (i.e., without an applicator) that would come to be called the OB tampon — and which would enjoy massive popularity in many parts of the world,” writes Ashely Fetters, in The Tampon: A History

-The advantages of tampons have been recognized for centuries: the ancient Egyptians were the first to use tampons!
-These were made of softened papyrus.
-In ancient Rome, women made their own tampons from wool and in Indonesia, they were made from plant fibers or grass.
+The benefits of tampons have been recognized for centuries: the ancient Egyptians were the first to use tampons!
+They were made from soaked papyrus.
+In ancient Rome, women made their own tampons from wool, and in Indonesia, they were made from plant fibers or grass.

 What are tampons made of?

-Today, FDA-approved tampons are made of cotton, rayon, or a blend of the two.
-The absorbent fibers used in commercial tampons today are manufactured using an elemental chlorine-free bleaching process, which prevents the products from having dangerous levels of dioxin (a type of pollutant found in the environment).
+Today, FDA-approved tampons are made from cotton, rayon, or a blend of the two.
+The absorbent fibers used in commercial tampons today are made using a bleaching process that doesn't involve elemental chlorine, which prevents the products from having dangerous levels of dioxin (a type of pollutant found in the environment).

 In general, tampons have several parts: